Stratford station: Great Eastern Railway: 1862–1923

-During 1886 and 1887 improvements were made to the station buildings and the canopies extended.
+Between 1886 and 1887, improvements were made to the station buildings and the canopies extended.

-On 26 December 1886 a train was derailed at Stratford station as facing points had not been properly locked into position.
+On 26 December 1886, a train was derailed at Stratford station as facing points had not been properly locked into position.
 Fortunately there was no loss of life.

-By 1889 traffic on the GER had grown to such an extent, that quadrupling the section from Bethnal Green to Bow Junction and from Maryland Point-Romford was proposed.
+By 1889, traffic on the GER had grown to such an extent, that quadrupling the section from Bethnal Green to Bow Junction and from Maryland Point-Romford was proposed.
 Once again significant changes which were implemented between 1891 and 1893 and included: